REDUCED PRICE. NOW £1200 POSTED. £1100 if you can collect from us.

-The RGS Story The Complete Set of 12 Volumes £1400.
+The RGS Story The Complete Set of 12 Volumes.
 Sundance Publications 1990-2006.
 All are 1st editions/1st printing and complete with original acetate covers as issued.
+Condition of most volumes is "Near Fine", with only Volume 7 judged to be less, at "Very Good".
 International customers please note payment by BACS transfer only.

 Volume I - “Over the Bridges - Ridgway to Telluride”

 1990 Sundance Publications.
 Otto Mears' narrow-gauge Rio Grande Southern Railroad began at Ridgway in 1890 where this amazing story starts.
 The line eventually covered a distance of 162 miles to reach Durango.
 The Ridgway roundhouse and station grounds begin this volume which continues with trains climbing to Dallas Divide over to Placerville and Vance Junction.
 From Vance Junction, the mile-by-mile coverage is continued over the Telluride Branch.
 Structure drawings are included, such as at Vance Junction, with pictures.
 Featured are views of engines and Galloping Geese, as well as passenger and freight trains.
 Contains 446 b&w and 103 colour photos.
-VG, acetate cover slightly split at seam.
 With erratum slip laid in.
 416pp.

 Volume II - “Telluride, Pandora and the Mines Above”

 1991 Sundance Publications.
 Telluride was reached by rail in 1890, and the mining town is covered block-by-block as it grew and prospered.
 Ore mined in the high peaks above Marshal, Savage, Ingram and Bear Creek basins was carried out by the RGS to Ridgway.
 The Pandora Branch had numerous ore-loading sites where carload shipments were made up.
 Maps illustrate the growth of Telluride, the rich mining district and railroad facilities.
-This volume includes 50 maps, 416 b&w and 80 colour photos.
-VG.
+This volume includes 50 maps, 416 b&w and 80 colour photos. #898 signed by both authors.
 496pp.

 Volume III - Over the Bridges … Vance Junction to Ophir

 1993 Sundance Publications.
 Featured are views of the high trestles of the RGS, such as Bridge 43-A at Ames Gulch, Bridge 44-A over the South Fork of the San Miguel and Bridge 45-A, with its changing configurations, spanning Howard Fork.
 A detailed description of Ophir Loop is included, featuring the mining town of old Ophir, with the mining industries of Alta and Matterhorn.
-Contained in this volume are 32 detailed maps, structure drawings by Mike Blazek, including 354 b&w and 77 colour photos.
-VG, acetate cover has small split at rear.
+Contained in this volume are 32 detailed maps, structure drawings by Mike Blazek, including 354 b&w and 77 colour photos. #2045 signed by all 3 authors.
 496pp.

 Volume IV - Over the Bridges … Ophir Loop to Rico

 1994 Sundance Publications.
 The multitude of high bridges on the 3.0-percent grade above Ophir are covered in detailed drawings, photographs and maps all the way to Lizard Head Pass.
 The snowshed, wye and structures at Lizard Head are shown at the summit, and the route is covered downgrade to the mining town of Rico.
 Also included are mile-by-mile 1919 Right-of-Way Track Maps – featured as the story progresses.
 The scenic wonders at Matterhorn, Trout Lake and Gallagher trestles are portrayed, as well as rocky Burns Cañon.
 Contains 356 b&w and 94 colour photos.
-VG, previous owner’s name to ffep.
 496pp.

 Volume V - Rico and the Mines